jamesmacwhite/gedling-borough-council-bin-calendars/API.md

 npx wrangler dev
 ```

 This will run the API on `http://localhost:8787`.
+The `BASE_URL` variable is set to `http://localhost:4000` the default port when using `jekyll serve`, so the API responds to the local environment and not live.